hats-finance/hats-contracts/docs/roles.md

 # CENTRALIZATION RISKS

 Below is a list of known centralization risks.
-It lists possible attacks or failure modes that could happen if one of the roles in the HATs system is taken over by a hostile or very incompetent party.
+It lists possible attacks or failure modes that could happen if one of the roles in the Hats system is taken over by a hostile or very incompetent party.